Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

-For **weak scaling**, we want usually want to increase our workload without increasing our *walltime*, and we do that by using additional resources.
-To consider this in more detail, let's head back to our chefs again from the previous episode, where we had more people to serve but the same amount of time to do it in.
+For **weak scaling**, we want usually want to increase our workload without increasing our *walltime*, and we do that by using additional resources. (**EDIT ME NEEDS CHANGING BASED ON WHETHER THIS WILL BE KEPT**) To consider this in more detail, let's head back to our chefs again from the previous episode, where we had more people to serve but the same amount of time to do it in.